foxanna/flutter_theme_workshop/workshop/02_themedata/instructions.md

 Actually, the main focus of this workshop is not on the `Theme` widget itself, but on the `ThemeData` object, which is passed to the `Theme` widget `data` field. `ThemeData` is a container that aggregates styles for all kinds of widgets.

-Previously we saw how an `ElevatedButton` can be customized by specifying `elevatedButtonTheme` field:
+Previously you saw how an `ElevatedButton` can be customized by specifying `elevatedButtonTheme` field:

 ```dart
 Theme(